khuonghieu/NetworkFTP/README.md

 Test case 3: Client use different port number from server.
 - Test result: client print out "Server dead or not found" and exit.

-Test case 4: Server use invalid directory
+Test case 4: Server use invalid directory.
-- Server print out "Cannot find directory" and exit
+- Server print out "Cannot find directory" and exit.

-Test case 5: Client use invalid directory
+Test case 5: Client use invalid directory.
-- Client print out "Cannot find directory" and exit
+- Client print out "Cannot find directory" and exit.

+Test case 6: Client request file that is bigger than cache limit.
+- Server still sends the content to client, but would not load the content into cache.